home-assistant/home-assistant.io/source/_integrations/google_assistant_sdk.markdown

 ## Enable personal results

-If you want to enable personal commands (e.g. "remind me tomorrow at 9pm to take out trash") follow below steps after successfully installing the integration.
+If you want to enable personal commands (e.g. "remind me tomorrow at 9 pm to take out the trash") follow the steps below after successfully installing the integration.
 This is for advanced users since it requires creating an OAuth client ID of Desktop app, running a Python program on your desktop (or laptop), and copying the resulting credentials to your Home Assistant config directory.

 {% details "Create credentials file" %}